storm-software/powerlines/README.md

 </div>
 <br />

-Storm Software's **🔌 Powerlines** is a "framework framework" that simplifies modern dev tool usage, generates virtual (or actual) code modules, and improves DX across the board.
+**🔌 Powerlines** is a "framework framework" that simplifies modern dev tool usage, generates virtual (or actual) code modules, and improves DX across the board.

 <h3 align="center">💻 Visit <a href="https://stormsoftware.com" target="_blank">stormsoftware.com</a> to stay up to date with this developer</h3>
 <br />